Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_NCN.md

     After several minutes of the node joining the cluster, pods should be in a `Running` state for the worker node.

-1. Confirm the three mountpoints exist.
+1. Confirm that the three mount points exist.

     Run the following command on the added node.